-One of the best features about being a nurse is that you have so many different fields that you can go into.
+One of the best features of being a nurse is that you have so many different fields that you can go into.
 If you ask a class of nursing students why they are interested in becoming a nurse, you will get many different answers.
 For myself, I remember that most of my nursing classmates were interested in becoming pediatric nurses after graduation.
 Even after we were told repeatedly that there were few positions in our area available to LPN’s, many of my fellow classmates were unaffected.
 They had their minds set that they wanted to work with children and were determined to find a position in that area.

-Our instructors were correct when they told us that there were only few areas of pediatric nursing that we could do.
+Our instructors were correct when they told us that there were only a few areas of pediatric nursing that we could do.
 However, I don’t think that our title as an LPN vs. an RN has anything to do with it.
-I think most of it has to do with the fact that unless you live by a hospital or facility specifically made for children, jobs will be a little more hard to come by.
+I think most of it has to do with the fact that unless you live by a hospital or facility specifically made for children, jobs will be a little harder to come by.

 Pediatric nurses have some of those most admirable qualities there are.
 To be a pediatric nurse, you would have to be emotionally strong, empathetic, patient, and loving.
 If you are a pediatric nurse or considering becoming one, then I personally thank you.
 You are an amazing person.

 Aside from personal or emotional qualities, a person that is interested in pursuing a pediatric career usually won’t be required to have additional training.
-If you would like to work for a pediatric hospital, then you may be required to have experience prior to being hired.
+If you would like to work for a pediatric hospital, then you may be required to have experienced prior to being hired.
 Many hospitals like seeing experience before they consider offering employment.

 If you work as an LPN in a hospital for children and babies, then your job duties would be a lot different than if you were working in a doctors’ office or clinic.
 Some of your duties in a hospital setting would include wound care, monitoring catheters, preparing and administering enemas, assisting the patient with activities of daily living (bathing, eating, dressing, etc.), and many other various duties.
 You could also be assigned to work different floors or areas within the hospital, so flexibility is an important quality to have as a nurse.

 A great place to start with a pediatric career is at a pediatric doctor’s office or clinic.
-You will be required to take the patients vital signs, administer medications and/or vaccinations, educate the patient and family, perform tests, and many other basic duties that apply to your job description.
+You will be required to take the patient's vital signs, administer medications and/or vaccinations, educate the patient and family, perform tests, and many other basic duties that apply to your job description.
 Many physicians’ offices will offer on-the-job training to their employees.
-This is a great starting point for many recent graduates or nurses and most offices are prime examples of the important of teamwork.
+This is a great starting point for many recent graduates or nurses and most offices are prime examples of the importance of teamwork.

 There are also jobs available for LPN’s as a home care nurse.
-Like hospitals, many home health agencies will prefer to see that you have experience as either a pediatric nurse or home care nurse.
+Like hospitals, many home health agencies will prefer to see that you have experience as either a pediatric nurse or a home care nurse.
 Sometimes, they even prefer the individual to have both types of nursing experiences before they will consider hiring you.

 Read more about the pediatric nursing classes taken within a possible LPN program.